-Our board of directors has three standing committees: an audit committee, a nominating committee and a compensation committee.
+Upon the effectiveness of the registration statement of which this prospectus forms a part, our board of directors will have three standing committees: an audit committee, a nominating committee and a compensation committee.
 Subject to phase-in rules and a limited exception, the rules of Nasdaq and Rule 10A-3 of the Exchange Act require that the audit committee of a listed company be comprised solely of independent directors.
 Subject to phase-in rules and a limited exception, the rules of Nasdaq require that the compensation committee of a listed company be comprised solely of independent directors.
-Each committee operates under a charter that has been approved by our board and has the composition and responsibilities described below.
-The charter of each committee is available on our website.
+Subject to phase-in rules and a limited exception, the rules of Nasdaq require that the compensation committee of a listed company be comprised solely of independent directors.
+Each committee will operate under a charter that has been approved by our board and will have the composition and responsibilities described below.
+The charter of each committee will be available on our website.